rosedu/techblog/_posts/_2013-03-16-git-is-the-answer-1.md

     git add .gitignore
     git commit -m 'Initial commit.
 Add global .gitignore file' git add .
+    git status
     git commit -m 'Initial commit.
 Add all config files to repository'

 The above commands add a `.gitignore` file in the repository and then add all Apache2 configuration files.
+The `git status` command is always necessary after a `git add` command to make sure you are committing the right stuff; you may need to update your `.gitignore` file in case you've missed ignoring certain types of files.

 ## I Want To Tweak A Commit